BookingEasy/booking-easy-wp/readme.txt

 == Description ==

+This plugin display as list view.
+Are you searching the calendar view ?
+Then please install our other module [Sagenda Calendar](https://wordpress.org/plugins/sagenda-calendar/) and use the shortcode : `[sagenda-calendar-wp]`

 Sagenda is an online booking software that helps your clients fix appointments and meetings with you online.
 Sagenda is available at absolutely NO COST for you or your clients!
 And the best thing about it is that you may have an unlimited number of bookings and/or customers.
 Our users always come first; that’s why Sagenda doesn’t display ads!

 [Contact & Support](http://www.sagenda.com/#contact "We love hearing from you!") | [YouTube Chanel](http://www.youtube.com/sagenda "Get a look at our tutorials!") | [Open an account](https://sagenda.net/Accounts/Register "Open a free account now!")